 At times, it may seem like there are no classes with open seats.
-While there may be fewer seats now than there were when registration first opened for incoming students, it is still possible to build a full-time schedule.
+While there may be fewer seats now than there were when registration first opened, it is still possible to build a full-time schedule.
 Here are some strategies to try and other helpful information:

-Review the ERA course, especially the How To videos.
-Go back through the ERA course, especially the info on General Education and the videos on adding and dropping courses.
-The Mountaineer Advising Planner also explains Gen Ed well (see the yellow section), so that is good to review.
+Review the ERA course, especially the How To videos, the video on General Education, and the videos on adding and dropping courses.
+The Mountaineer Advising Planner also explains Gen Ed (see the Degree Requirements section), so review that as well.

 Available Seats.
 Use this color-coded 2-page General Education checksheet to see which classes have open seats.
 Use this section of the Undergraduate Bulletin to look up Gen Ed course descriptions.
 Use this list of Course prefixes.
 NOTE: Our Advising and Orientation team is continually advocating for seats or sections to be added to many courses, so please get in the habit of checking the class schedule several times a day.
 Students also make adjustments to their schedule frequently, so seats become available when that happens, too.